Pauljanson002/Pauljanson002.github.io/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'paul.18 (at) cse (at) mrt (dot) ac (dot) lk'
+email: 'paul.janson@mila.quebec'

 # Highlight the author in author lists? (true/false)
+#I am applying for graduate schools to start at Fall 2023.
 highlight_name: true
 ---

-I am an undergraduate student at University of Moratuwa, Sri Lanka with a passion for computer vision and deep learning research.
-My research interests include continual learning , zero shot learning ,distribution shifts, learning with limited data and domain generalization.
-My goal is to use my research in artificial intelligence to positively impact the planet by developing sustainable models and applying AI to address global challenges.
-I am working as a research intern at KAUST in Vision CAIR group under the supervision of [Dr.Mohammed Elhoseiny](http://www.mohamed-elhoseiny.com/).
-I am also working on my undergraduate thesis  that focus of reconstructing 3D objects with single view with [Dr. Thanuja Ambegoda](https://thanujadax.github.io/).
+I am a masters (thesis) student at Concordia University and Mila Quebec AI Institute in Canada with a passion for computer vision and computer graphics research.
+I am specifically interested in using AI for 3D content creation and using it to positively impact the developers.
+I am also curious about continual learning and applying it to the current large scale models.
+I am being supervised by [Dr.Eugene Belilovsky](https://eugenium.github.io/) and [Dr.Tiberiu Popa](https://users.encs.concordia.ca/~stpopa/).
+Before coming to Mila and Concordia , I worked as a research intern at KAUST in Vision CAIR group under the supervision of [Dr.Mohammed Elhoseiny](http://www.mohamed-elhoseiny.com/).
+I did my undergraduate at University of Moratuwa, Sri Lanka with thesis in reconstructing 3D objects with few views with [Dr. Thanuja Ambegoda](https://thanujadax.github.io/).

-I am applying for graduate schools to start at Fall 2023.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/pauljanson_cv.pdf" "newtab" >}}CV{{< /staticref >}}.